The Changing Landscape of Keywords

 Paid Search Advertising

 Whether you prefer the simplicity of Price-Per-Click campaigns or are interested in display and video ads, keywords have long played a pivotal role in the success of paid search campaigns.
-Tools like Moz Keyword Explorer and Google’s Keyword Planner have helped millions of professionals around the world tailor their ads around appropriate keywords and reach targeted audiences.
+Tools like Google’s Keyword Planner have helped millions of professionals around the world tailor their ads around appropriate keywords and reach targeted audiences.

 Technology and user preferences are changing the way advertisers reach consumers across different markets and industries.
 Voice Search on mobile devices like smartphones and tablets are having a profound effect on the types and lengths of keywords advertisers are using.